-AVL are the leaseholders of the SON land.
-Any infrastructure changes or future upgrade works proposed at SON would require permission from the leaseholders only and not the custom owners.
+AVL are the leaseholders of the VLI land.
+It is understood that the land on which VLI resides is owned by four custom owners.
+Any infrastructure changes or upgrade works proposed at VLI would require permission from the leaseholders only and not the custom owners.